 Physical and illiquid assets constitute a substantially smaller share of total collateral.
 Panel A in Figure 3 shows that real property supports only 5% of China's overall collateralized PPG loan portfolio in EMDEs, while equipment and goods represent 3% and 0.13%, respectively.
 Our dataset does not include any debts secured by inventory, such as physical commodities held for sale.
-There are, however, noteworthy cases in which Chinese state-owned creditors have made use of physical assets, including real property and equipment, to collateralize loans.
-These include, for example:
+There are, however, noteworthy cases in which Chinese state-owned creditors have made use of physical

-- a China Eximbank loan for the Unit 7 of the Tuzla Thermal Power Plant ("TZ B7") in Bosnia Herzegovina, which was supported by a mortgage on real property, the TZ B7 plant; - multiple China Eximbank loans for the Bui Hydroelectric Power Plant Project in Ghana, which were supported by a mortgage on the facility's land, building, equipment and machinery; - a CDB loan to Transnet (South Africa's state-owned railway company) that was supported by a first fixed mortgage and a first fixed and floating charge ranking security over diesel and electric locomotives procured from China South Rail (CSR) Corporation and China North Rail (CNR) Corporation; - a CDB loan to the National Bank for Foreign Economic Affairs of the Republic of Uzbekistan, which was supported by a mortgage on three Boeing 787-8 aircraft ("Dreamliners") owned by Uzbekistan Airways; and - a syndicated loan from ICBC and China Eximbank for the Port Elizabeth II Upgrading and Expansion Project in Sierra Leone, which was supported by a collateral package that includes project machinery and equipment.24
+- A China Eximbank loan for the Unit 7 of the Tuzla Thermal Power Plant ("TZ B7") in Bosnia Herzegovina, which was supported by a mortgage on real property, the TZ B7 plant; - Multiple China Eximbank loans for the Bui Hydroelectric Power Plant Project in Ghana, which were supported by a mortgage on the facility's land, building, equipment and machinery; - A CDB loan to Transnet (South Africa's state-owned railway company) that was supported by a first fixed mortgage and a first fixed and floating charge ranking security over diesel and electric locomotives procured from China South Rail (CSR) Corporation and China North Rail (CNR) Corporation; - A CDB loan to the National Bank for Foreign Economic Affairs of the Republic of Uzbekistan, which was supported by a mortgage on three Boeing 787-8 aircraft ("Dreamliners") owned by Uzbekistan Airways; and - A syndicated loan from ICBC and China Eximbank for the Port Elizabeth II Upgrading and Expansion Project in Sierra Leone, which was supported by a collateral package that includes project machinery and equipment.
+21

-Investment Property is the only other type of collateral that is used in a non-trivial portion (6%) of China's PPG lending portfolio in EMDEs (see Panel A of Figure 3).25 In all but one case, the security arrangement entails a pledge of equity in majority state-owned project companies and project companies with sovereign guarantees.
+Investment Property is the only other type of collateral that is used in a non-trivial portion (6%) of China's PPG lending portfolio in EMDEs (see Panel A of Figure 3).
+22 In all but one case, the security arrangement entails a pledge of equity in majority state-owned project companies and project companies with sovereign guarantees.
 The equity shares are illiquid: they are not, for the most part, publicly traded or in demand by other private investors, which means they cannot be easily converted into cash.
 Examples include:

-• a syndicated loan supported by CDB, Bank of China, and China Construction Bank for the Amur Gas Processing Plant Construction Project in Russia, which lacks a government guarantee but was
+• A syndicated loan supported by CDB, Bank of China, and China Construction